-- Select the mode for specifying the preset - Click the desired element with the mouse The control indicates possible locations for presets on the selected element with stars. - Click the star you want to select as preset - Use the zoom function if the selected element is too small

-The control sets the preset symbol at the selected location.
+- Select the mode for specifying the preset - Click the desired element with the mouse - > The control indicates possible locations for presets on the selected element with stars. - Click the star you want to select as preset - Use the zoom function if the selected element is too small - > The control sets the preset symbol at the selected location. - > You can adjust the orientation of the coordinate system, if required.

-Further information: "Adjusting the orientation of the coordinate system", page 303
+Further information: "Adjusting the orientation of the coordinate system", page 327